-This page summarises East Gippsland Water's outcomes, measures and targets for the regulatory period 2018–23, and actual performance against these commitments from 2018-19.
+This page summarises East Gippsland Water's performance against its outcomes, measures, and targets for the regulatory period 2023–28.

 East Gippsland Water outcomes reporting